damonridenow/cli-interact/README.md

 Presently, there are three queries:

-`getChar` gets a single character from some set of allowed characters.
+`getChar` gets a single character from some set of allowed characters. (now it takes more than one character)

 `getIPversion` gets a single character, either '4' or '6'.